ashrf288/pandas/README.md

    0.08

-[]Provide a secondary output showing ten games surrounding the median sales output

-[]assume that games with same median value are sorted in descending order
+[x]Provide a secondary output showing ten games surrounding the median sales output assume that games with same median value are sorted in descending order?

 []For the top-selling game of all time, how many standard deviations above/below the mean are its sales for North America?